sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/gistchap2.md

 - additional/secondary pharmacological actions
 - Triggering an immune response

+ARDs may be explained by one of five mechanisms:

+- 'on-target' adverse reactions
+- 'off-target' adverse reactions
+- cytotoxic reactions
+- immune-mediated reactions
+- idiosyncratic reactions, i.e., reactions of unknown mechanisms.
+A drug or drug class may produce toxic or adverse reactions by one or several of these mechanisms.

+### On-Target Reactions

+Drugs are intended to react with specific(intended) receptors in specific(intended) tissues.
+An 'on-target' ADR may occur when the drug interacts with its intended receptor in the intended tissue.
+Many drugs are expressed in more than one cell type.
+An 'on-target' reaction can also occur when the drug interacts with the intended receptor, but in an unintended tissue.

+For example, intended targets for H1-histamine receptor antagonists are found in peripheral tissues, i.e., vascular smooth muscle, vascular endothelial cells, lungs, and nerve fibers.
+However, H1-histamine receptor antagonists with high lipid solubility cross the blood brain-barrier, interact with H1-receptors in the brain, and cause drowsiness.

+### Off-target Reactions

+Very few drugs are completely selective; Consequently they interact with different receptor types.
+An off-target ADR can occur when the drug interacts with an unintended receptor either in an intended or in an unintended tissue.

+For example, a β2-adrenergic receptor agonist used to treat asthma may interact with β1-adrenergic receptors in the heart and increase heart rate; and β1-adrenergic receptor blocking agents targeting the heart may also antagonize β2-adrenergic receptors in lungs and cause broncho-constriction.

+Two other examples of “off-target” ADRs, uncovered during post-marketing surveillance, resulted in the withdrawal of both drugs from the market.
+Terfenadine, an H1-histamine receptor blocking agent also interacted with unintended receptors (potassium channels) in an unintended tissue (heart) that caused fatal cardiac arrhythmias.
+The anorectic agent, fenfluramine, targeting 5-HT serotonin receptors in the brain also interacted with 5-HT2B receptors in the heart causing myofibroblast proliferation and fatal valvular damage.

+### Cytotoxic Mechanisms of ADRs

+Most drugs undergo metabolism into inactive metabolites in the liver and/or other tissues.

 ## Predisposing Factors for ADRs

 - Age, older people are at a higher risk